 DISMISSAL – WHEN IS IT FAIR AND LAWFUL?

 The current state of the law provides certain protections to the Employee by providing them with a range of remedies against their Employer if their dismissal has been unfair or unlawful.

 Dismissal is unlawful if it is based on reasons like:

 - a temporary absence from work due to illness or injury.

 The Fair Work Act provides that an Employee may make a claim for unfair dismissal if they have been employed for at least 6 months (or at least 12 months if employed by a small business) by the Employer and if they are covered by a modern award or enterprise agreement and their wage is not over the high income threshold.

 The Employee will only receive a remedy if their dismissal was in fact unfair.
 Some cases of unfair dismissal that have occurred in the past involve circumstances in which:

-- an employee who was intoxicated in an isolated incident in a festive situation who was later dismissed unfairly
+- an employee was intoxicated in an isolated incident in a festive situation and was later dismissed unfairly

 Whether or not a dismissal is fair and lawful depends on all of the circumstances of the case.
 Before you make any decisions to dismiss an Employee, it is wise to obtain legal advice first, so that you can approach the situation knowing what your lawful options are.